ansible/workshops/exercises/ansible_rhel/1.2-thebasics/README.md

 Ansible is already configured to use the inventory specific to your environment.
 We will show you in the next step how that is done.
 For now, we will execute some simple commands to work with the inventory.

-To reference all the inventory hosts, you supply a pattern to the `ansible-navigator` command. `ansible-navigator inventory` has a `--list` option which can be useful for displaying all the hosts that are part of an inventory file including what groups they are assocaited with.
+To reference all the inventory hosts, you supply a pattern to the `ansible-navigator` command. `ansible-navigator inventory` has a `--list` option which can be useful for displaying all the hosts that are part of an inventory file including what groups they are associated with.

 ```bash